-Financial instruments reported at fair market value include short term fixed income bonds and investment with the Community Foundation Grey Bruce.
+Financial instruments reported at fair market value are investments with the Community Foundation Grey Bruce.
 Fair value for these investments is readily available.
 Changes in fair value are recognized in net income.

 Financial liabilities measured at amortized cost include accounts payable.